learn-co-curriculum/phase-1-object-oriented-methods-lab/README.md

 + `sayHi` — returns `"Hi, my name is <name>.
 I am from <homestate>, and I was trained in <training>.`

-<p class='util--hide'>View <a href='https://learn.co/lessons/js-object-methods-lab' title='Object Methods in JS Lab '>Object Methods in JS Lab</a> on Learn.co and start learning to code for free.</p>

 <p class='util--hide'>View <a href='https://learn.co/lessons/js-object-methods-lab'>Object Methods Lab</a> on Learn.co and start learning to code for free.</p>